christianclover/rfcs/text/0000-named-blocks.md

   combinatoric mess of block syntax + `if hasBlock` checks to forward blocks through to the inner component)

-I propose an opt-in API; any Ember Component that wants `main`/`else` properties to be set on the component instance need to opt into this behavior via something like:
+So we need an opt-in API; any Ember Component that wants `main`/`else` properties to be set on the component instance need to opt into this behavior via a mixin provided by Ember:

 ```
-const Component = Ember.Component.extend({
+import { ImplicitBlockPropertyMixin } from "@ember/implicit-block-property-support";

+export default Ember.Component.extend(ImplicitBlockPropertyMixin, {
   blockManager: inject.service(),
   init() {
     this._super();
     this.get('blockManager').registerBlock(this.get('main'));
   },
 });

-Component.reopenClass({
-  enableSingleBlockSyntaxProperties: true
-});

-export default Component;
 ```

-So if `fancy-if` were an Ember component that opted-into `enableSingleBlockSyntaxProperties:true`, then given the component invocation:
+So if `fancy-if` were an Ember component that used this mixin, then given the component invocation:

 ```